Why Professional SEO Agencies Don't Promise Rankings

-SEO is about driving traffic to your website, increasing your brand awareness by providing visibility on the web, in order to support your conversion efforts.
+SEO is about driving traffic to your website, increasing your brand awareness by providing visibility on the web, in order to support your conversion efforts such as increasing sales.

 If you think that positioning one keyword on top of Google will help you with this, then you might be missing the whole point of SEO.